 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-Antianxiety drugs are prescribed to residents suffering from anxiety or depression.
+This gauges the percent of long-term residents who are administered antianxiety drugs.
+These drugs are commonly given to residents suffering from depression or anxiety.

 Managing Depression Among Residents

 In Heritage Park, 14.48% of Patients

 This datapoint is a measure of the percentage of long-term care residents who are showing signs of depression.
 Some would argue that this is a reliable measure of patient quality of care.

 This tells you the percentage of residents that were given the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Measures the percent of long-term residents who needed additional assistance with activities of daily living over time.
 ADL's include activities such as taking medications and taking a bath.